wisnuph/project-coursera/README.md

 # project-coursera
 Only stored about exercise in COURSERA.
 This activity start from now.
-Yes, I do it.
+Yes, we do it.